tmacwill/understanding-computers/6-internet.markdown

 ## IP Address Allocation

 This process assumes, though, that the DHCP server somehow knows which IP addresses it can assign.
 For example, a DHCP server in North America needs to ensure that it doesn't assign an IP address that is already in use by a device in Europe.
 To mitigate this issue, different ranges of IP addresses are allocated to different physical regions of the globe.
-More specifically, different ISPs around the world have been allocated blocks of IP addresses by an organization called **ICANN**, the Internet Corporation for Assigned Names and Numbers.
+More specifically, different ISPs around the world have been allocated blocks of IP addresses by an organization called the **IANA**, or Internet Assigned Names and Numbers Authority, which is managed by a larger Internet governance body called **ICANN**, the Internet Corporation for Assigned Names and Numbers.
 Here's a map created by the author of [XKCD](http://xkcd.com), one of my favorite webcomics.

 ![Map of the Internet](img/6-map.png)